Pickling: Southern Europe

-An Italian pickled vegetable dish is giardiniera, which comes from the root word "giardino" and translates in english to garden.
+An Italian pickled vegetable dish is giardiniera, which comes from the root word "giardino" and translates in English to garden.
 Typical inclusions to giardiniera are carrots, celery, peppers, onions, cauliflower and whatever other vegetables were found in the garden.

 In the Middle East and Balkan Region, pickled vegetables (most commonly used are peppers, carrots and cauliflower) are known regionally as turshi, tursija, torshi or turshu.
 This dish can be enjoyed on its own, in sandwiches or salads, and as a side to popular dishes like Lahm Bi Ajeen.
 In Greece, pickles, called τουρσί (pronounced toursi) are made out of carrots, celery, eggplants stuffed with diced carrots, cauliflower, tomatoes, and peppers.

 In Spain, pickles, known as "encurtidos", are mainly made with olives, cucumbers, onions and green peppers ("guindillas" or "piparras").
 "Banderillas" are small pieces of pickled cucumber and green pepper, along with olives and anchovies, mounted into toothpicks, and are very popular as Tapas.

 Northern Europe

-In Britain, pickled onions and pickled eggs are often sold in pubs and fish and chip shops.
+In Britain, pickled onions and pickled eggs are often sold in pubs and fish and chips shops.
 Pickled beetroot, walnuts, and gherkins, and condiments such as Branston Pickle and piccalilli are typically eaten as an accompaniment to pork pies and cold meats, sandwiches or a ploughman's lunch.
 Other popular pickles in the UK are pickled mussels, cockles, red cabbage, mango chutney, sauerkraut, and olives.
 Rollmops are also quite widely available under a range of names from various producers both within and out of the UK.

 Pickled fish, specifically herring and salmon, are popular in Scandinavia.
 Pickled cucumbers, beets and radishes are used as condiments for several traditional dishes.
 Pickled capers are also common in Scandinavian cuisine.